 - For patient with chronic Urticaria, Dr. Nivedita Dadu suggests a battery of tests to rule out the common causes.
 You need to know that even minor infection that remains undiagnosed can cause Urticaria.

-- Treatment includes - Identifying and eliminating the trigger and treating the symptoms with the best treatment options available in modern day medicine.
+- Treatment includes - Identifying and eliminating the trigger and treating the symptoms with the latest treatment options available in modern day medicine.

 What's new in Urticaria treatment?